harness/developer-hub/docs/platform/get-started/pl-subscription-mgmt.md

 ---
 title: Subscriptions and licenses
-description: View and manage your Harness Platform subscriptions and licenses.
+description: View and manage your Harness subscriptions and licenses.
 sidebar_position: 3
 ---